-There is no evidence of women being involved in Hebrew printing in most Sephardic lands, even though there were important Hebrew printing centers in Salonika, Fez, Izmir and Adrianople.
+There is no evidence of women being involved in Hebrew printing in most lands of the Descendants of the Jews who lived in Spain and Portugal before the explusion of 1492; primarily Jews of N. Africa, Italy, the Middle East and the Balkans.Sephardic diaspora, even though there were important Hebrew printing centers in Salonika, Fez, Izmir, and Adrianople.
 There was one spectacular exception: Doña Reyna Mendes (c.
 1539–1599) in Constantinople.
-She was the daughter of Doña Gracia Mendes, the famous businesswoman and philanthropist who came to Constantinople in1553, and the wife of Joseph Nasi (1524–1579), advisor to the Sultan and one of the most important men in the Ottoman Empire.
-Her mother had supported many scholars and had underwritten the printing of Jewish books, but Doña Reyna was the first Jewish woman herself to establish a press which she did not inherit from her husband.
+She was the daughter of Doña Gracia Nasi Mendes, the famous businesswoman and philanthropist who came to Constantinople in 1553, and the wife of Joseph Nasi (1524–1579), advisor to the Sultan and one of the most important men in the Ottoman Empire.
+Her mother had supported many scholars and underwritten the printing of Jewish books, but Doña Reyna was the first Jewish woman to establish and maintain a press herself, rather than inheriting one from her husband.
 When Doña Reyna’s husband died, the authorities confiscated almost all of his wealth.
 With the remainder she established a press in Belvedere, near Constantinople, and later another press in the Constantinople suburb of Kuru Cesme.
-She published at least fifteen books, including prayer books and a tractate of the Talmud.
+She published at least fifteen books, including prayer books and a tractate of the Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud.
 A typical title page of her printing press declared: “Printed in the house and with the type of the noble lady of noble lineage Reyna (may she be blessed among women), widow of the Duke, Prince and Noble in Israel, Don Joseph Nasi of blessed memory … near Constantinople, the great city, which is under the rule of the great and mighty Sultan Mohammed.”
-While she ran the printing press, hers was the only printing press in Constantinople in any language, and thus she had no community of printers or patrons for support.
+At the time, hers was the only printing press in Constantinople in any language, and thus she had no community of printers or patrons for support.
 After Doña Reyna’s death in 1599, the press stopped functioning and no further Hebrew books were printed until 1638.
 The first Turkish book was printed in the city only in 1729.

 Of this beautiful prayer book from beginning to end,